• Skip to primary navigation

 If your pan doesn't have a lid, cover with plastic wrap or transfer to an airtight container before storing.
 Apple cake should keep for 3-4 days, if it lasts that long. 🙂

-Does this cake need frosting?
+Does this apple cake need frosting?

-Gluten Free Apple Cranberry Pie
+Gluten Free Apple Bread

 Gluten Free Apple Cake